Noriller/easy-filter/README.md

 Anything inside quotes (either double `"` or single `'`) will be treated as one entity.

-EasyFilter relies heavily on recursion and this one entity will be then split into multiple entities, following those entities rules.
+EasyFilter relies heavily on recursion and this one entity will be split into multiple entities, following those entities rules.

 To be a match, the data must get a match from each subquery inside quotes.